alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 - L9.1: Chapter 5 of [IPL](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).
 Homework until Thursday: Read Sections 5.1-2.

 - L9.2: Continued with Chapter 5.
-Assessed [homework for the report](https://hackmd.io/@alexhkurz/SkZELd3X5).
+Assessed [homework for the report](https://hackmd.io/@alexhkurz/SkZELd3X5), see also Lecture 10.1.
 Homework until next lecture: Read Chapter 5.3.

+- **Assignment 3** out.
+Instructions and template files are on Canvas.
+First deadline April 17, second deadline April 24.

+- L10.1: In the lecture we looked in detail at an example of how the interpreter executes, see [here](Sources/prooftree-interpreter.jpg) and [here](Sources/prooftree-typechecker.jpg) for the typechecking of the same example.
+The pictures have some slight differences to what we have done in the lecture, so get in touch if you have any questions.

 <!--coming up: